 When going outside is not an option, or kids have already had their fill of romping in the snow, there are many activities that you can do with your children in your home that are hiding in plain sight.

 Emptying out a couple shelves on a bookshelf to build a pretend world or making a ‘fancy banana’ 🍌 are just two of the 21 indoor activity ideas from Brookes Publishing.
 For activities that include tips for building vocabulary, Talking is Teaching has an Indoor Toolkit PDF for parents at home with young children.
 Pro tip: don’t forget the magic of water.
 Water play is mesmerizing for many little ones.

-The Collaboration for Early Childhood is a great resource for local places and events that you can take advantage of this winter:
+Other resource for local places and events that you can take advantage of this winter:

 - If you are looking for other family-friendly local spaces to spend time with little kids, take a look at our Parent Resources page and click on “Places to Play and Explore.”